Building a business case with a strong ROI for a customer data platform starts with a conversation with your stakeholders

 More often, your conversation should clearly tie customer data to business objectives, and then those objectives to their respective stakeholders.

-3 questions to ask before implementing Customer Data Management
+3 questions to ask before implementing a customer data management solution

 The questions you can ask need not be complicated, but they can be far reaching in their consequence for a business case, and some examples include: